slimykat/DesignWeaver/README.md

 <img src="cover.png" alt="DesignWeaverTeaser" style="width: 80%; min-width: 300px; display: block; margin: auto;">
 </p>

-This repository accompanies our research paper titled "DesignWeaver: Dimensional Scaffolding for Text-to-Image Product Design" (currently under review.)
+This repository accompanies our research paper titled ["DesignWeaver: Dimensional Scaffolding for Text-to-Image Product Design"](https://arxiv.org/abs/2502.09867).

 The repository contains the version that was presented in the CHI 2025's paper as well as a tool interface without the experiment controls.
 We create this new separate repository with cleaner code base for public access.

 DesignWeaver is an AI-enabled product design interface for novice user.
 Generative AI has enabled novice designers to quickly create professional-looking visual representations for product concepts.
 However, novices also have limited domain knowledge that could constrain their ability to write prompts that effectively explore a product design space.
 DesignWeaver aims to help them generate prompts for a text-to-image model by surfacing key design dimensions from generated images.